comp426-2022-spring/okab/documentation/documentation.md

 # Documentation

 ## Install Instructions
+### For frontend
-You will need to install a few dependencies within client.
+You will need to install a few dependencies within client.\
 Follow these commands if you are in the okab root directory.
 ```
   cd covid-19-tracker